IndigoBeetle/KwyllDocs/docs/interface/screen_editor.md

 The *Assets Panel* provides access to assets that can be placed in the screen editor view in addition to [Instruments](../introduction/terminology.md#instruments).
-It is a common element used in more than one editor in Kwyll, and as such has its ow separate section of the documentation [here](./assets_panel.md).
+It is a common element used in more than one editor in Kwyll, and as such has its own separate section of the documentation [here](./assets_panel.md).